 A place where there is safety and everyone feels comfortable saying what they have on their mind without a feeling of getting any sort of punishment or retaliation.

 You might be the last hire of the company or the most junior person or even the humble janitor, but if you see that what you propose gets resonance by the rest of the company and maybe even acted upon, you then feel that you can make a real difference.
 Then I think you’re moving towards the second part of your question—you start thriving.
 You like to be in that place.
 You’re happy to be at work because you see that you can contribute.
 You’re not only going to work because of the salary you will get at the end of the month but also because you feel that you are being part of a social body that is going in your direction as well.

 In fact, I think that in order to achieve the best performance you must focus in a very sharp way.
-I am a great fan of Theory of Constraints (TOC) for many reasons even though most conventional wisdom around Theory of Constraints seems related to the manufacturing floor and other domains where it has been applied.
+I am a great fan of the Theory of Constraints (TOC) for many reasons even though most conventional wisdom around the Theory of Constraints seems related to the manufacturing floor and other domains where it has been applied.
 I like to give a psychological twist to TOC.
-Today we know that multi-tasking is killing the attention of all of us.
-Just try to do some work at your keyboard when you have all the feeds from Facebook, Twitter and who knows what else.
+Today we know that multitasking is killing the attention of all of us.
+Just try to do some work on your keyboard when you have all the feeds from Facebook, Twitter, and who knows what else.
 Your attention is simply just not there.
 We are extremely susceptible to distractions.

 Steve: Ask why do you come to work every day and really dig into it.
 Don’t settle for the politically correct response.
 The essence of that question should become a cultural norm that the leadership should adopt and adhere to at all levels.
 But don’t just ask this question but follow up on it to try to cater to the needs of the individual in as much as is possible in the business competitive environment.
 Figure out how to use the inner forces that each one of us has or the things we care about so that driver goes in the direction of where you want to go with the company.
 Align people and the company in one direction.